jinay1991/CarND-Capstone/README.md

 # Udacity Self-Driving Engineer Nanodegree - System Integration Project (CarND-Capstone)

+## Individual Submission

-This is individual submission and do not intend to run on Carla (Real Car).
+This is **individual submission** and do not intend to run on Carla (Real Car).
 This was tested and submitted against Simulation Environment.

 | Student Name | Udacity email Id    |
 | ------------ | ------------------- |